BECOMING

 2. COMPLETE MEDICAL SCHOOL

-Medical school generally lasts four years and provides students with foundational knowledge to carry them into post-graduate education.
-The focus during medical school should be to earn good grades, obtain letters of recommendation (LoRs), and take required portions of the USMLE.
+Medical school generally lasts four to six years and provides students with foundational knowledge to carry them into their post-graduate education.
+Medical students should concentrate on earning good grades, obtaining letters of recommendation (LoRs), and taking USMLE Steps required to apply for residency.

 3. TAKE THE USMLE

-Certain portions of the United States Medical Licensure Examination are required for residency applications.
-Applicants must pass the USMLE Step 1, Step 2 Clinical Skills, and Step 2 Clinical Knowledge.
-Individuals may elect to take USMLE Step 3 at this point or they can take it during residency.
+Applicants must pass certain portions of the United States Medical Licensure Examination to apply for residency; these include Step 1 and Step 2 Clinical Knowledge.
+Individuals may elect to take USMLE Step 3 at this point, or they can take it during residency.

-Clinical experiences can enhance CV/resumes and provide LoRs, both of which are important for medical school and residency applications.
-Clinical experiences can also provide experience in the healthcare setting, an opportunity to practice medical terminology, and enhance patient and peer communication skills.
+Clinical experiences can enhance CV/resumes and provide LoRs critical for medical school and residency applications.
+These experiences also provide real-world medical experience, with opportunities to practice medical terminology and enhance patient or peer communication skills.

 5. COMPLETE RESIDENCY

-Apply and secure a medical residency through the National Resident Maching Program’s annual Match.
-To apply, you’ll need strong medical school transcript, high USMLE scores, and impressive LoRs.
-Residencies last three to seven years and and are specialty specific.
+Apply for medical residency through the National Resident Matching Program's annual Match.
+To apply, applicants need a strong medical school transcript, high USMLE scores, and impressive LoRs.
+Once accepted, medical trainees spend three to seven years in this role, depending on the specialty at hand.

-Following residency, complete a fellowship to obtain a subspecialty certification.
-The fellowship application process is similar to that of residency.
-Applicants apply and are matched into a program.
+Following residency, individuals may complete a fellowship to obtain a subspecialty certification.
+The fellowship application process is similar to residency in that it includes a match.
 Fellowship programs last between one and three years.

 7. EARN A MEDICAL LICENSE

-Following completion of a medical residency (and perhaps a fellowship) an individual is eligible to apply for a state-specific medical license.
+Following completion of a medical residency and/or fellowship, an may apply for a state-specific medical license.